SCPFBluesky/Site-19-Gun-System/README.md

 # Note this gun system, uses Atlas framework automaticlly packaged in the release https://github.com/SCPFBluesky/Atlas-Framework

-# In order to add custom items to Class D Guilty system go into the script calle "Guilty" in ServerScriptService and add your item names their
+# In order to add custom items to Class D Guilty system go into the script calle "Guilty" in ServerScriptService and add your item names there

 ```lua
 local itemlist = {